Net Liquidity Z-Score

 Treasury General Account (TGA)

-The US government's primary operating account held at the Federal Reserve Bank of New York.
+The US government's primary operating account held at the Federal Reserve Bank of New York (FRED series: WTREGEN).
 TGA balances rise when the Treasury collects taxes or issues debt, draining dollars from the banking system.
 They fall when the government spends, injecting liquidity back.
-The TGA is therefore a structurally important off-balance-sheet liquidity lever for the Fed.Overnight Reverse Repo Facility (ON RRP)
+The TGA is therefore a structurally important off-balance-sheet liquidity lever for the Fed — as significant as quantitative easing or tightening in its mechanical effect on bank reserves.Overnight Reverse Repo Facility (ON RRP)

 A Federal Reserve tool allowing eligible counterparties (primarily money market funds) to park excess cash overnight with the Fed in exchange for Treasury collateral.
 RRP balances peaked at ~$2.55 trillion in 2022 as money funds parked excess reserves.
 As RRP drains toward zero, that liquidity re-enters the financial system — the structural "hidden QE" of 2023–2024.Carry Trade

 A leveraged trading strategy of borrowing in a low-interest-rate currency (the "funding" currency) and investing in a higher-yielding currency or asset.
 The profit — the "carry" — is the interest rate differential minus currency risk.
-The unwinding of large carry trades (particularly JPY-funded) can trigger acute global risk-off episodes as positions are sold simultaneously.Ready to see this live?
+The unwinding of large carry trades (particularly JPY-funded) can trigger acute global risk-off episodes as positions are sold simultaneously.Track Net Liquidity Z-Score live